-For all U.S. federal income tax purposes, all parties (including the Debtors, the Estate Representative, and the holders of Allowed Class C, D, E and F Claims) must treat the transfer of the Liquidating Trust Assets to the Liquidating Trust, in accordance with the terms of the Plan, as a transfer of the such Liquidating Trust Assets directly to the holders of Allowed Claims in Classes C, D, E, and F, followed by the transfer of such Liquidating Trust Assets by such holders to the Liquidating Trust.
+For all U.S. federal income tax purposes, all parties (including the Debtors, the Estate Representative, and the holders of Allowed Classallowed claims in Classes C, D, E2 and F-Claims) must treat the transfer of the Liquidating Trust Assets to the Liquidating Trust, in accordance with the terms of the Plan, as a transfer of the such Liquidating Trust Assets directly to the holders of Allowedallowed Claimsclaims in Classes C, D, E, and F, followed by the transfer of such Liquidating Trust Assets by such holders to the Liquidating Trust.
 Consistent therewith, all parties must treat the Liquidating Trust as a grantor trust of which such holders are the owners and grantors.
-Thus, such holders (and any subsequent holders of interests in the Liquidating Trust) will be treated as the direct owners of an undivided interest in the assets of the Liquidating Trust for all U.S. federal income tax purposes (which assets will have a tax basis equal to their fair market value on the Effective Date).
-Pursuant to the Plan, the Estate Representative will determine the fair market value of the Liquidating Trust Assets as of the Effective Date, and all parties, including the holders of Allowed Claims in Classes C, D, E and F, must consistently use such valuation for all federal income tax purposes.
+Thus, such holders (and any subsequent holders of interests in the Liquidating Trust for all U.S. federal income tax purposes (which assets will have a tax basis equal to their fair market value on the Effective Date).
+Pursuant to the Plan, the Estate Representative will determine the fair market value of the Liquidating Trust Assets as of the Effective Date, and all parties, including the holders of Allowedallowed Claimsclaims in Classes C, D, E4 and F, must consistently use such valuation for all federal income tax purposes.

-Accordingly, except as discussed below (in connection with pending Disputed Claims), each holder of an Allowed Claim in Classes C, D, E and F will be required to report on its U.S. federal income tax return its allocable share of any income, gain, loss, deduction or credit recognized or incurred by the Liquidating Trust, in accordance with its relative beneficial interest.
+Accordingly, except as discussed below (in connection with pending Disputed Claims), each holder of an Allowed Claimallowed claim in Classes C, D, $E{\underline{a}}$ and F will be required to report on its U.S. federal income tax return its allocable share of any income, gain, loss, deduction or credit recognized or incurred by the Liquidating Trust, in accordance with its relative beneficial interest.
 The character of items of income, deduction and credit to any holder and the ability of such holder to benefit from any deduction or losses may depend on the particular situation of such holder.

 The U.S. federal income tax reporting obligations of a holder is not dependent upon the Liquidating Trust distributing any cash or other proceeds.
 Therefore, a holder may incur a federal income tax liability with respect to its allocable share of the income of the trust regardless of the fact that the trust has not made any concurrent distribution to the holder.
-In general, other than in respect of cash retained on account of Disputed Claims and subsequently distributed, a distribution of cash by the Liquidating Trust to holders of Allowed Claims in Classes C, D, E and F will not be taxable to the holder since such holders are already regarded for federal income tax purposes as owning the underlying assets.
+In general, other than in respect of cash retained on account of Disputed Claims and subsequently distributed, a distribution of cash by the Liquidating Trust to holders of Allowed Claimsallowed claims in Classes C, D, $E{a}$ and F will not be taxable to the holder since such holders are already regarded for federal income tax purposes as owning the underlying assets.

 The Estate Representative will file with the IRS returns for the Liquidating Trust as a grantor trust pursuant to Treasury Regulation section 1.671-4(a).
-The Estate Representative will also send to each holder of an Allowed Claim in Classes C, D, E and F, as a holder of a beneficial interest in the trust, a separate statement setting forth such holder's share of items of income, gain, loss, deduction or credit and will instruct the holder to report such items on its federal income tax return.
+The Estate Representative will also send to each holder of an Allowed Claimallowed claim in ClassesClass C, D, Ea and or F, as a holder of a beneficial interest in the trust, a separate statement setting forth such holder's share of items of income, gain, loss, deduction or credit and will instruct the holder to report such items on its federal income tax return.
 The Estate Representative will also file, or cause to be filed, all appropriate tax returns with respect to any Liquidating Trust Assets allocable to Disputed Claims, as discussed below.

-(c) Tax Reporting for Liquidating Trust Assets Allocable to Disputed Claims.
+(c) Tax Reporting for Liquidating Trust Assets Allocable to Disputed Claims.-